 Demand for LNG trading has increased dramatically over the last decade.
 From 2009 to 2018, there have been 184 more trading routes and an additional 20 importing countries; this means populations are demanding more energy and customer diversity is increasing.
 The largest exporters globally are Qatar, Australia, USA, Russia and Malaysia, accounting for more than half of the world’s export in 2019.
-LNG export from developing countries paves the way for a stronger local economy and this is paramount in the eyes of the United Nations' sustainability goals.
+LNG export from developing countries paves the way for a stronger local economy and sustainable development.

 Large-scale export facilities are normally located in the vicinity of the liquefaction plant and are built to accommodate the largest of LNG carriers, such as Q-Max, thereby forcing a fixed infrastructure size for the berthing of the vessels and loading of LNG or other liquid.

 In recent times, with increasing interests in small-scale LNG and other liquid types, these large-scale export facilities have had to overcome the challenge of accommodating smaller carrier vessels with a capacity 1,000 - 40,000 m3 by investing large amounts of capital into building dedicated berths.